Guiding Clients Through The Probate Process

 - Distributing the remaining assets to the appropriate beneficiaries

 The probate process occurs at a difficult time, while people are grieving.
 But, probate administration does not have to be overwhelming.
-With more than 40 years of experience, The Eleff Law Group, in Bethesda and Silver Spring, Maryland, guides families through probate in a cost-effective and efficient manner.
+With more than 40 years of experience, The Eleff Law Group guides families through probate in a cost-effective and efficient manner.
+The firm has Maryland office locations in Bethesda and Silver Spring, as well as an office in Washington, D.C., to meet with clients from all of the surrounding areas, including Montgomery County, Prince George’s County and northern Virginia.

 It is wise to avoid probate when possible.
 Avoiding probate saves money, allows for a quicker transfer of assets to beneficiaries and prevents your family’s assets and debts from becoming public record.
 Probate can be prevented during the estate planning process, typically by implementing trusts.